How To Feed A Loon

 • Sprinkle a good handful of Parmesan cheese on top of the sauce.

-• Bake the eggplant for about 50 minutes, or until bubbly and lightly browned on top (you can place under the broiler for a minute or so to brown the cheese, also).
+• Bake the eggplant for about 45 to 50 minutes, or until bubbly and lightly browned on top.

-• Let the pan sit for 30 to 40 minutes until cool enough to serve.
+• Let the pan sit for 15 to 30 minutes until cool enough to serve.

 • Cut into slices and serve with warm marinara sauce and grated Parmesan on the side.